-The Goldman Sachs U.S. Mortgages Fund invests primarily in mortgage-backed securities of U.S. issuers, including agency issued adjustable rate and fixed rate mortgage-backed securities or other mortgage-related securities.
-The Fund may gain exposure to agency issued mortgage-backed securities through several methods, including by utilizing to-beannounced agreements in agency issued mortgage-backed securities.
-The Fund's investments in fixed income securities are subject to the risks associated with debt securities generally, including credit, liquidity and interest rate risk.
-Investments in mortgage-backed securities, privately issued adjustable rate and fixed rate mortgage-backed securities, are also subject to prepayment risk, the risk that in a declining interest rate environment the Fund's underlying mortgages may be prepaid, causing the Fund to have to reinvest at lower interest rates.
+The Goldman Sachs Government Income Fund invests primarily in U.S. government securities and in repurchase agreements collateralized by such securities.
+The Fund's investments in fixed income securities are subject to the risks associated with debt securities generally, including credit, liquidity, interest rate and call risk.
+The Fund's net asset value and yield are not guaranteed by the U.S. government or by its agencies, instrumentalities or sponsored enterprises.
 Any guarantee on U.S. government securities applies only to the underlying securities of the Fund if held to maturity and not to the value of the Fund's shares.
+Investments in mortgage-backed securities are also subject to prepayment risk (i.e., the risk that in a declining interest rate environment, issuers may pay principal more quickly than expected, causing the Fund to reinvest proceeds at lower prevailing interest rates).
 The Fund's investments are also subject to market risk, which means that the value of the securities in which it invests may go up or down in response to the prospects of individual companies, particular sectors or governments and/or general economic conditions.
 Derivative instruments may involve a high degree of financial risk.
 These risks include the risk that a small movement in the price of the underlying security or benchmark may result in a disproportionately large movement, unfavorable or favorable, in the price of the derivative instrument; the risk of default by a counterparty; and liquidity risk (i.e., the risk that an investment may not be able to be sold without a substantial drop in price, if at all).
-Taking short positions and utilizing reverse repurchase agreements involve leverage of the Fund's assets and present various other risks.
-Losses on short positions are potentially unlimited as a loss occurs when the value of an asset with respect to which the Fund has a short position increases.
 The Fund may have a high rate of portfolio turnover, which involves correspondingly greater expenses which must be borne by the Fund, and is also likely to result in short-term capital gains taxable to shareholders.
 The Fund's investments in other investment companies (including ETFs) subject it to additional expenses.